Caring is what we do

 Important message from Cindy Woods, Executive Director:

 At Nazareth Living Center, our priority is the health, wellness and safety of our residents and associates.
 We are in very close communications with the Benedictine COVID-19 Task Force and our state and local health officials to ensure we are taking all appropriate steps to prevent the spread of the coronavirus on our campus.

 The Centers for Medicare and Medicaid Services requires us to provide our total number of COVID cases for both residents and employees.
-Since March, we have now had a total of 91 residents in our nursing home who have tested positive for coronavirus.
-Sixty-six residents have recovered and returned to their normal activities.
+Since March, we have now had a total of 92 residents in our nursing home who have tested positive for coronavirus.
+Sixty-seven residents have recovered and returned to their normal activities.
 In Assisted Living, we have had 17 residents to date who have tested positive for COVID.
 To date, we have had 42 total staff members test positive.
-Thirty eight who tested positive have recovered or are recuperating at home.
+Forty one staff members who had tested positive have recovered.
 We mourn the 25 residents and one associate who passed.

 In accordance with the CDC guidelines, we will continue testing all residents in the nursing home weekly until we receive two negative results on each resident.
 Until then, any outside visitations for the residents residing in these areas must be suspended until further notice.

 We are thankful to our community for its support and for all our employees who are dedicated to providing quality care to all on our campus.
 As we have for the past few months, we continue to monitor all residents and associates for signs and symptoms of the virus.
 We remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.

 Infection Control Measures: